openstack/tacker/TESTING.rst

 With `tox`
 ~~~~~~~~~~

-Neutron, like other OpenStack projects, uses `tox`_ for managing the virtual
+Tacker, like other OpenStack projects, uses `tox`_ for managing the virtual
 environments for running test cases.
 It uses `Testr`_ for managing the running
 of the test cases.